Skip to Content

 A recipe for a vibrant, spicy “streetwalkers pasta” (aka prostitutes’ pasta) sounded like a good starting place.

 Kasper’s dish was called “Pasta Puttanesca Pugliese” and it sounded great but it was more of a fresh raw dish and I was looking for a warm cooked recipe.
-Her recipe was easy to modify and it turned out wonderful.
+Her recipe was easy to modify however and it turned out wonderful.

 Cooked spaghetti squash with fork pulling out the strands.